Investigators & Collaborators

 Antonio Aviña-Zubieta, MD, MSc, PhD

-Dr. Antonio Aviña-Zubieta is an Assistant Professor at the Division of Rheumatology, Department of Medicine at the University of British Columbia, and a Research Scientist at the Arthritis Research Canada
+Dr. Antonio Aviña-Zubieta is an Professor and Head of the Division of Rheumatology, Department of Medicine at the University of British Columbia, and a Senior Scientist at the Arthritis Research Canada

 Born in Mexico, Dr. Antonio Aviña-Zubieta graduated as a Medical Doctor from the University of Guadalajara in 1989.
 He did his Internal Medicine training from 1990 to 1991 at the University of Guadalajara, and from 1991 to 1993 he pursued a rheumatology fellowship at the Autonomous National University of Mexico (UNAM).
 He has been a National Scientist in Mexico since 1998.